springbett4/WSU2026/hello-cdk/README.md

 ## What it does

-The Lambda function fetches https://www.westernsydney.edu.au/, measures how long it takes to respond, and records the HTTP status code it gets back.
-Both values are sent to CloudWatch as custom metrics so they can be tracked over time.
+The Lambda function pings https://www.westernsydney.edu.au/, it times how long it takes to get a response, and logs the HTTP status code that comes back.
+It then pushes both numbers to CloudWatch as custom metrics, so you can track them over time.

 ## Services used